ATL-WDI-Exercises/project-vagabond/README.md

 ## Process

-The client contract consists of four core sprints and three bonus sprints.
+The client contract consists of three core sprints and three bonus sprints.
 Each sprint contains a set of user stories.
 You may not complete all of the sprints within the time period, and that's ok. **The goal is to gain experience working on a development project in a group while navigating a client's feature list.**

 **IMPORTANT:** You may not begin a new sprint or start on a bonus without client approval.